 10 Best Wireless Gaming Headsets

 Turtle Beach is the name to beat when it comes to choosing the best wireless gaming headset.
-They manage to turn out some of the best headsets at a fraction of the price offered by their competitors ( See our headsets under $100 guide ).
-It is no wonder that they have cornered nearly half of the industry's market share.
+They manage to turn out some of the best headsets at a fraction of the price offered by their competitors (See our headsets under $100 guide).
+It's no wonder that they have cornered nearly half of the industry's market share.

 The Stealth 600 is just another product showcasing how proficient the brand is.
-Despite its relatively modest price tag, this Stealth delivers crisp surround sound and a high build quality.
+Despite its relatively modest price tag, the Stealth delivers crisp surround sound and some impressive build quality.
 And unlike many other ostensibly wireless headsets catered to the console market, the Stealth 600 doesn't need to be plugged into a controller.

 Powerful 50 mm speakers are built into each of the earpieces, and Turtle Beach continues to support the Stealth 600 with persistent firmware updates.
 The ability to individually adjust game and chat volume controls is a nice perk for competitive gamers.
-And the 15 hour rechargeable battery and 20Hz to 20kHz frequency response ensures that it lasts even for the longest marathon sessions
+The 15-hour rechargeable battery and 20Hz to 20kHz frequency response also ensures that it lasts even for the longest marathon sessions